constgen/neutrino-preset-react-nodegui/README.md

 ### Launching in the VSCode Debugger

 Visual Studio Code has its own built-in debugger.
-You may launch and debug your application in the development and production mode using it.
+You may launch and debug your application in the development and production modes using it.
 Add this configuration:

 #### launch.json